 K. Neurobiology of sleep: A multidisciplinary area of neuroscience.
 Researchers in this field study sleep and wake-promoting neurons, contributing genetic factors, and behavioral factors that regulate sleep.
 Discoveries in this field contribute to our understanding and treatments available for sleep and circadian disorders.

 Does EMOTIV Offer Neurobiology Solutions?

 EMOTIV offers several solutions for the imagery which assists neurobiology and neuroscience research.
 Studying it through EEG, or electroencephalography, is cost-effective with EMOTIV’s Brainwear.
 Your department of neurobiology can access a broad array of data-gathering and imaging equipment on a budget-friendly scale.
 EMOTIV’s solutions have been validated in peer-reviewed scientific, medical and clinical studies and publications for neuroscience, workplace wellness and safety, cognitive performance, neuromarketing, and brain-controlled technology applications.

-The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for academic research within neurobiology and commercial use.
+The EMOTIV EPOC X headset provides professional-grade brain data for academic research within neurobiology and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
 The EMOTIV EPOC FLEX cap offers high density coverage and movable electroencephalogram sensors optimal for research professionals.